hollowdll/hakjdb/docs/kvdb-cli.md

 # Password

-If the server is password protected, you can provide password with environment variable `KVDBCLI_PASSWORD`. kvdb-cli reads the value and sends it to the server in every request.
+If the server is password protected, you can provide password with environment variable `KVDBCLI_PASSWORD`. kvdb-cli reads the value and sends it to the server in every request to perform authentication.

+# Usage

-# How to use
+## How to use

 Show help page for a command:
 ```bash